Allen Family Philanthropies (formerly Paul G. Allen Family Foundation)

 -

-Youth as agents, not recipients: Youth programs must position young people ages 13-18 as "changemakers" who strengthen communities, focusing on leadership and civic engagement rather than services delivered to youth.
+Youth as agents, not recipients: Youth programmes must position young people ages 13-18 as "changemakers" who strengthen communities, focusing on leadership and civic engagement rather than services delivered to youth.

 -

-Science-driven conservation: Environmental grants emphasize leveraging science and technology for community-driven solutions, often in partnership with research institutions.
+Science-driven conservation: Environmental grants emphasise leveraging science and technology for community-driven solutions, often in partnership with research institutions.

 -